 Testing may be recommended to monitor a person's response to osteoporosis therapy.
-This may include measurement of bone mineral density (DXA scan) or laboratory tests that indicate bone turnover (ie, rate of new bone formation and breakdown).
+This may include measurement of bone mineral density (dual-energy x-ray absorptiometry [DXA] scan) or laboratory tests that indicate bone turnover (ie, rate of new bone formation and breakdown).
 (See "Patient information: Bone density testing (Beyond the Basics)".)

 ●Osteoporosis causes bones to become abnormally thin, weakened, and easily broken.
-This condition can be treated and prevented with diet, exercise, and not smoking.
+This condition can be treated and prevented with diet, exercise, and avoiding smoking.

 ●Exercise can help to prevent and treat thinning bones.
 Exercise should be done for at least 30 minutes three times per week.
 Any weight-bearing exercise regimen is appropriate (eg, walking).

 ●Smoking cigarettes can cause bones to become thinner and weaker.
 Stopping smoking can reduce this risk.

 ●Falling can cause fractures in older adults.
 Preventing falls can lower the risk of fractures.

 ●Some medications can cause bone thinning.
 Such medications include glucocorticoid medications (eg, prednisone), heparin, and certain antiepileptic drugs (eg, phenytoin, carbamazepine, primidone, and phenobarbital).
 Patients should ask their healthcare provider about the possibility that these medications should be replaced or the dose lowered.
 (See 'Medications' above.)